DataDiplomat/us-insurance-project/README.md

 ## Acknowledgments

-This project was completed as part of Codeacademy's data analysis initiative.
+This project was completed as part of Codeacademy's data science course.

 Please note that this README provides a high-level overview of the project.
 For detailed instructions and code, refer to the analysis script and associated files.